 If you can, try on shoes in person and use the store’s climbing facilities to try out a few moves.
 See if you can balance on a very small hold and try standing on both the inside and outside edges of your feet.
 When you’re shopping online for climbing shoes from MEC, you can narrow down your options by filtering by the materials, stiffness, profile and more.

-When it comes to climbing shoes for beginners, a comfortable fit is best for beginners and climbers just getting into the sport.
+When it comes to climbing shoes for beginners, a comfortable fit is best.
 A comfortable shoe is one that is snug without causing any pain or hotspots.
 After breaking in new shoes, usually through a few sessions at the climbing gym, your toes should have a gentle bend and be touching the end of the shoe.
 Gaps around the heel or under the arch can cause the shoe to slip and slide around when you heel hook or cam your toes into a crack.

 More advanced climbers will usually want a tighter, performance fit.
 With this tighter fit, you’ll want to take your shoes off regularly during the day to let your toes stretch and relax.
 Once you’ve worn and broken in your shoes a bit, your toes might be gently curled or just feathering the front of the shoe.
 They should feel snug and like a firm handshake, but not like a painful squeeze.
 Ideally, you want to be thinking about climbing when you climb, not about how much your feet and toes hurt.